rising-turtle/VCU_RVI_Benchmark/README.md

 All data sequences are accessible at https://vcu-rvi-dataset.github.io/2020/08/14/Dataset-Download/

+The ground truths of the device trajectories are accessible in the folder **tools**.

-Implementations of VIO methods to use the benchmark with examples
+Implementations of VIO methods to use the benchmark with examples are shown below.

 ## 1. Demo
 A preview for the data sequences in the benchmark is shown below